ibm-cloud-docs/cephaas/enable-fusion-services.md

 :   Provides software-defined storage for the cluster.

 Backup and restore
-:   Enables ACM-based (Advanced Cluster Management) backup and restore capabilities for cluster data protection.
+:   Enables backup and restore capabilities for cluster data protection.

 Enabling Fusion services activates both FDF and BNR together.
 This action cannot be undone.